 A cigar burns in an ash tray.
 Wire rim glasses next to the ash tray.
 In front of the desk sits Mickey.
 The necklace is center desk.
-James examines it through a magnifying glass.
-Intently.
+James examines it through a magnifying glass, intently.

 Mickey leans forward.
 Awaits a response from James.
 Foot taps.
+James looks up at Mickey.